-Heavy Oil
+Heavy Oil and Bitumen

-The majority of the Company's heavy oil assets are located in the Lloydminister region of Alberta and Saskatchewan, with lands consisting of approximately two million acres.
-This extensive land position spans most of the productive oil fields in the area, all within 100 kilometres of the City of Lloydminister.
+The majority of the Company's heavy oil assets are located in the Lloydminster region of Alberta and Saskatchewan, with lands consisting of approximately two million acres.
 The majority of the Company's operations are 100 percent working interest.
-The Company's operations are supported by a network of Company-owned treating facilities and operated pipelines that transport heavy crude oil from the field locations to the Husky Lloydminister Asphalt Refinery, the Husky Lloydminister Upgrader and third-party pipeline systems at Hardisty, Alberta, providing full integration with the Company's Upstream Infrastructure and Marketing and its Downstream business segments.
+The Company's operations are supported by a network of facilities and pipelines that transport heavy crude oil and bitumen from the field locations to the Husky Lloydminster Asphalt Refinery, the Upgrader and the Company's other assets in its Upstream Infrastructure and Marketing and its Downstream business segments, thus providing full integration.

-Production of heavy crude oil from the Lloydminister area uses a variety of technologies, including Cold Heavy Oil Production with Sand ("CHOPS"), horizontal wells, waterflooded fields and non-thermal enhanced oil recovery ("EOR").
+Production of heavy crude oil and bitumen from the Lloydminister area uses a variety of technologies, including thermal SAGD, cold heavy oil production with sand ("CHOPS"), horizontal wells, waterflooded fields and non-thermal enhanced oil recovery ("EOR").